Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

 Given two images $X$ and $Y$, we first normalize them by dividing each image by its mean intensity:

 With this normalization, the total luminosity of the images becomes comparable, since

 Let $S_X$ and $S_Y$ denote their corresponding intensity distributions, represented as one-dimensional histograms using a common set of $NB$ bins.
 All bins have the same width and span the full intensity range required to cover both normalized images.
 A direct comparison of the two histograms is now possible.
-Their difference can be quantified in a straightforward way by computing the reduced $\chi^2_{red}$ value applied to all histogram bins:
+Their difference can be quantified in a straightforward way by computing the reduced $\chi^2_{reduced}$ value applied to all histogram bins:

 Such comparisons can offer quantitative and visual insight into the fidelity of the reconstruction, particularly with regard to resolution and structural detail.
-Reconstructions that exhibit blurring typically show broader or attenuated peaks in their spectral histograms, especially in regions corresponding to high-intensity features such as sharp edges or small hotspots.
+Reconstructions that exhibit blurring typically show broader or attenuated peaks in their intensity histograms, especially in regions corresponding to high-intensity features such as sharp edges or small hotspots.

 Conversely, a well-resolved reconstruction preserves the higher-intensity components present in the original image or sinogram.
-Spectral decomposition thus complements traditional pixel-domain metrics by probing the intensity (frequency) domain, where differences in texture, contrast, and resolution become more apparent.
+Intensity histograms thus complement traditional pixel-domain metrics by probing the intensity domain, where differences in texture, contrast, and resolution become more apparent.

 This can be especially revealing for identifying systematic degradation or smoothing introduced by regularization or filtering within the reconstruction pipeline.